 Balancing these needs can lead to happier, more productive teams.

 The size and shape of your office play a significant role in your layout options.
-Overcrowding can lead to discomfort, while underused areas waste valuable space.
+Overcrowding can lead to discomfort, while underused areas leaves empty office space.

 How to Work with Space Constraints?